-Elkford’s Chamber of Commerce might have billed this afternoon as “idyllic” but the bright sunlight and robin-egg blue skies reduced this photographer to just another tourist, squinting through the windshield while admiring the scenery and stopping every so often to unfold and refold the map until driving yet again with no particular destination.
+Elkford’s Chamber of Commerce might have billed this afternoon as “idyllic” but the bright sun and robin-egg blue skies reduced this photographer to just another tourist, squinting through the windshield while admiring the scenery and stopping to unfold and refold the map until driving yet again with no particular destination.
 Everyone plays the clueless tourist at some point whether any of us wants to admit it or not.

-I didn’t mind that I was unlikely to do any meaningful photography.
-I was too busy processing a flood of pleasant memories from another trip fourteen years earlier when I arrived with just a film camera and a fly rod.
-The Elk River runs through the middle of the park and just happens to host the prettiest, most naive cutthroat trout whose acquaintance I’ve ever had the pleasure of meeting.
-Toward no dry fly did these fish seem to pass any judgment or discrimination.
+I was preoccupied, busy processing a flood of pleasant memories from a trip fourteen years earlier when I arrived with just a film camera and a bamboo fly rod.
+The Elk River courses through the heart of the park and just happens to host the prettiest, most naive cutthroat trout whose acquaintance I’ve ever had the pleasure of meeting.
+Toward no dry fly did these beautiful fish seem to pass any judgment or discrimination.
 Rising through swift, glacier-fed currents from the river cobbles they would inhale a dry fly from the water’s surface with such dumb innocence, it would almost break your heart.

-Considering the weather, I briefly considered leaving the camera packed away and renting a fly rod, buying a few dry flies, and wetting a line – just to re-experience those warm angling memories and getting yet another glimpse of those gorgeous cutts.
-But I realized that doing so would only be a letdown no matter how good the fishing turned out to be.
-The passing of time only enhances good memories and elevates some to near mythological status, a difficult act for any performance to follow.
-Besides, it wouldn’t be the same Elk River of fourteen years ago.
-You never really wade into the same river twice.
+I considered leaving the camera packed away and renting a fly rod, buying a few dry flies, and wetting a line just for the sake of nostalgia but ultimately thought better of that idea.
+The passage of time enhances good memories and elevates epic ones to near mythological status, which could only lead to a letdown.
+Besides, it wouldn’t be the same Elk River of fourteen years earlier.
+You never wade into the same river twice.

-It was during that previous visit that I also laid eyes on my first honest-to-goodness wild grizzly bear.
-It was at a safe enough distance – at least 200 yards – and we were separated by a particularly deep and broad section of the Elk River.
-The old boar stalked the meadow’s edge with the purposeful gait and confidence that only an apex predator could get away with.
-When his head spun around on its massive set of shoulders and our eyes met, the coldest shiver ran down my spine and my toes tingled.
+It was during that visit that I also laid eyes on my first honest-to-goodness wild grizzly bear.
+It was at a safe enough distance – at least 200 yards – and we were separated by a particularly deep and broad section of the river.
+The old boar stalked the meadow’s edge with the purposeful gait and confidence that only an apex predator of the wild could get away with.
+When his head spun around on its massive shoulders and our eyes met, the coldest shiver ran down my spine and my toes tingled.
 I was flying.

-If you travel to enough of North America’s great wilderness areas, you will eventually have to deal with bears – either the real ones or the phantom bears of your all too vivid imagination.
+If you travel to and spend time in North America’s great wilderness areas, you will eventually have to deal with bears – either real ones or the phantom bears of your all-too-vivid imagination.
 Which of the two is worse is a matter for debate.
-Still, a good piece of advice to follow when walking or hiking in bear country is making as much noise as possible, not necessarily to scare any of the bears away, but to create an awareness of your presence, since startling or surprising one at close range is certain disaster for both the hiker and the bear.
+Still, a solid piece of advice to follow when walking or hiking in bear country is to make as much noise as possible, not necessarily to scare the bears away, but to create an awareness of your presence, since startling or surprising one at close range would spell certain disaster for both the hiker and the bear.
 Some examples would be wearing bear bells, intermittent clapping or yelling, and talking loudly – either within a group or just to yourself if you happen to be alone.

-I’ve always preferred the method of talking to myself since I tend to do it anyway: politics, religion, the use or overuse of HDR – you know, the usual topics to avoid in polite company.
-In fact, hiking through bear country is one of the few occasions when talking to oneself is a perfectly sane and reasonable thing to do.
-Having a heated argument, however, is probably a bad sign.
+I’ve always preferred talking to myself since I tend to do it anyway: politics, religion, the use or overuse of HDR – you know, the usual topics to avoid in polite company.
+In fact, hiking through bear country is one of the few occasions when talking to oneself is the sane and reasonable thing to do.
+Having the discussion evolve into heated argument, however, is probably a bad sign.

 Eeeeasy there big fella.
 You’re a good bear, aren’t you?
 We don’t want any trouble now, do we?

-After performing a perfunctory inspection of the wreckage and concluding the alliance of applied force and gravity didn’t create enough damage, the bear took the camera in its massive jaws and began doing its best great white shark impression.
+Perhaps it was the patronizing tone or the disgraceful visage of a grown man standing in an alpine meadow with his shorts dangling from his hiking boots, but the attempted reasoning only made the situation worse.
+The bear projected its growing displeasure on my nearby tripod and camera by swatting it to the ground with considerable flair (settling the mystery of whether a falling camera in the forest makes a sound – that would be yes).
+Then after concluding that the alliance of applied force and gravity didn’t do enough damage, the bear took the camera in its massive jaws and began doing its best great white shark impression.
 I watched helplessly as shards of black plastic exploded from the exquisite piece of technology formerly known as my Canon DSLR.
 It occurred to me that if the bear was desperate and hungry enough to try and extract nutrition from a digital camera, who’s to say that it wouldn’t be as equally desperate to try to take a pound or two of flesh from me?
 Black bear attacks on humans are extremely rare but are nearly always fatal since the motivation is usually food, not temporarily neutralizing a perceived threat.